zurgeg/linux_rocksmith/index.md

 Then there's the way of routing the audio through JACK -> wineASIO -> RS_ASIO, which has less delay and sounds better, but also takes longer to set up.
 I have Guides for Arch-based Distros and Debian-based ones.

+At the moment no one has figured out how to get JACK to ASIO working with pipewire yet.

 * [ALSA - Quick and dirty](https://github.com/theNizo/linux_rocksmith/blob/main/quick.md)
 * [JACK to ASIO (Arch-based)](https://github.com/theNizo/linux_rocksmith/blob/main/arch.md)
 * [JACK to ASIO (Debian-based)](https://github.com/theNizo/linux_rocksmith/blob/main/debian.md)